wanton-idol/ToDo-App-Python/README.md

 # TODO APP with Flask
-It's a TO-DO App developed ssing Python Flask and MySQL Database.
+It's a TO-DO App developed using Python Flask and MySQL Database.

 ## :computer: Tech used